16 Top LMS Features for Successful Employee Training in 2026

 Course management is what goes on behind all the learning and course creation.

 It’s like mission control for your training programs.
 It helps you ensure the right people get the right training, right on schedule.
-And gives you the data to show it’s working.
+And the hard numbers to prove training ROI.

 Look for automated enrollment, progress dashboards, custom notifications, and robust reporting.
 Being able to group